Typhs/Portfolio/PREOJECT_INSIGHTS.md

 ---------- TO DO ----------

 * Hero Header
  - Remake parallax image layers (SVGs)
  - Add parallaxing effect to the header files

 * Decide content
+* Make translation logic and files
+* Make a logo - probably a Delta Tau
+* Sections
+ - Previous Projects Page
+ - About-Me/Contact Page
+ - Home Page
+ - 404 Page
 ---------- TO DO ----------